vascoalramos/misago-deployment/README.md

 #### Execution

--   To run a full provisioning (creates all VMs, installs docker, monitoring tools & deploys a stack):
+-   To run a full provisioning (which creates all VMs, then installs all of the required components on them):

     ```bash
     ANSIBLE_CONFIG=ansible.cfg ansible-playbook playbook.yml --tags "create-vms,provision"
     ```

--   To delete the VMs after testing that this does indeed work:
+-   To delete the VMs (and, by extension, terminate the deployment):

     ```bash
     ANSIBLE_CONFIG=ansible.cfg ansible-playbook playbook.yml --tags "delete-vms"